FongX777/it30-domain-driven-design/posts/day10/index.md

-# Event Stormgng Part 3 - 可以做得更好
+# 事件風暴輕鬆學 Part 4 - 可以做的更好

 - Keep the key / legend in view for groups new to Event Storming.
 You’ll lose your voice trying to explain each part repeatedly!
 - Open with a simple, relatable example.
 This is especially important for those who do not speak English natively.
 I tend to use something people are familiar with, such as an online shop.